top of page

 Gain Leadership Skills

-The kind of leadership that’s not taught in books, classrooms, or TedTalks.
+The kind of leadership not taught in books, classrooms, or TedTalks.
 Real, hands-on leadership that you can only learn by being responsible for a group of children.
 Camp Howe provides leadership experience that will elevate your game for the rest of your life — at home, in school, and in your career.

 DSC_0483(1)_edited.jpg